Raedin24/School/Azubi AWS/Week 1/Intro to Linux and Virtualization.md

 ## Linux Architecture
 1. **Hardware** - Basically the CPU.
 Cannot directly communicate with users since there is no common language
 2. **Kernel** - Acts as the middleman between the user and the hardware.
 Users communicate to the hardware through the kernel.
-3. **Shell** - Executes user commands.
-Allows user to communicate with the shell.
+3. **Shell** - CLI that allows user to communicate with the kernel.